A Parameter-Free Tour of the Binary Black Hole Population: Stop Three: Component Spins

 Similarly, the upper right panel shows the merger rate along the $\cos\theta_1 = \cos\theta_2 = \cos\theta$ diagonal at fixed spin magnitudes ($\chi_1 = \chi_2 = 0.1$) and the same reference masses and redshift:

 We choose to plot results along the $\chi_1 = \chi_2$ and $\cos\theta_1 = \cos\theta_2$ diagonals to mitigate systematic modeling uncertainties, in much the same way that we plot merger rates conditioned on specific values of other parameters rather than marginalizing over them.
 The rate of black hole mergers as a function of $\chi_1$ only (marginalized over $\chi_2$), for instance, is strongly affected by assumptions regarding spin pairing which tend to differ widely across the literature.
 For better comparison with other work, however, in the lower row we also show the implied probability distributions on individual component spin magnitudes and tilts.
-Since we assume that component spins are independently and identically distributed, these are given by
+Since we assume that component spins are independently and identically distributed, the spin magnitude and tilt probability distributions are given by

 and

 Note that Eqs.~\eqref{eq:R-chi} and \eqref{eq:R-cost} are proportional to the \textit{squares} of Eqs.~\eqref{eq:p-chi} and \eqref{eq:p-cost}, respectively.

 From Fig.~\ref{fig:chi-cost}, we can make the following parameter-free statements regarding the binary black hole spin distribution: